SusannaMaria/DRLND_P3_CollabCompet/Report.md

 * Learnrate Actor and Critic set to 0.001
 * Dimensions for hidden layers of Actor and Critic 64x128

+Even with optimal parameters, several new (with 2500) episodes had to be trained.

 ![](chkpts/03Run/rewards.png)

 # Tournament
 I wanted to see how a solo player performs in a competition with others and let every best trained agent for each hyperparameter set play with himself and against each other from different dataset

 ![](static/tournament.png)